prmalakoti/react-hooks/README.md

 State:`State` is a way to store and manage data within a component — like variables that can change over time and cause the UI to update.

 useEffect: `useEffect` is used to perform side effects in our components.

+useContext: `useContext` hook is used to manage global data in react application. useCases - 1.
+Global state 2.
+Themes 3.
+Services 3.
+User Settings Three Steps to setup context.

+1. Creating the Context.
+2. Providing the Context.
+3. Consuming the Context.